ICTS Medical Student Research Program (MSRP) Available Faculty Mentors

 • to build structural and functional models of the brain.

 Prior knowledge in a compiled programming language (C++) and statistics (R) is advantageous.
-Working from remote is possible.https://www.faculty.uci.edu/profile.cfm?faculty_id=5319
+Working remotely is possible.

 Kwon, Young Jik – PhD, Professor of Pharmaceutical Sciences

-Lau, Wei Ling – MD, Assistant Clinical Professor, Division of Nephrology, Hypertension & Kidney Transplantation
+Lau, Wei Ling – MD, Associate Professor In-Residence, Interim Chief of Division of Nephrology, Hypertension & Kidney Transplantation

 Ongoing research projects: